brentyi/tyro/docs/source/goals_and_alternatives.md

   using the standard `typing.Literal` type, subparsers with `typing.Union` of nested types, and positional arguments with `/`.
-  - In contrast, similar libraries have more expansive APIs (sometimes spanning dozens of specialized class and functions), and often require library-specific structures, decorators, or metadata formats for configuring parsing behavior.
+  - In contrast, similar libraries have more expansive APIs (sometimes spanning dozens of specialized class and functions), and require more library-specific structures, decorators, or metadata formats for configuring parsing behavior.
 - **Strict typing.** Any type that can be annotated and unambiguously parsed